-based on members' own judgments about the various deal contingencies, such as the extent of redemption.
-In evaluating the fairness of a deal process, courts should give no less weight to such analyses than to a fairness opinion.
+If a financial advisor is unwilling to provide a fairness opinion concluding that the consideration in a de-SPAC is fair to public shareholders, the advisor may still offer relevant analyses to the SPAC board.
+This would allow board members to form their own perspectives on fairness to public shareholders based on their judgment regarding various deal contingencies, such as the extent of redemption.
+When evaluating the fairness of a deal process, courts should give no less weight to such analyses than to a fairness opinion.